Open-source BOS tomography dataset of high-speed flow over a flight body: Conclusions

 \subsection{Data Availability}

-The full dataset, including component designs, calibration images, flow-off\slash-on image pairs, masks, deflections, and 3D reconstructions, along with the NIRT code, will be made available upon publication of this correspondence.
+The full dataset, including component designs, calibration images, flow-off\slash flow-on image pairs, masks, deflections, and 3D reconstructions, along with the camera calibration, deflection sensing, and NIRT code, are available at \doi{10.26208/1VE2-5C19}.